Curriculum and Activity Guides

 Ready to Get Started?
 Attend a Project Wild Workshop

-Workshops currently offered in Maine are for Project Wild (terrestrial), Aquatic Wild, Growing Up Wild, and Flying Wild.
+Workshops currently offered in Maine are for Project Wild (terrestrial), Aquatic Wild, and Growing Up Wild.
 Each workshop is led by a trained facilitator and all participants will get to:

 • Take a tour of the selected guide(s) and how to use the many features